isaacault/digital-garden/_notes/perfect-rice.md

 flaky you like your rice (1.25 is flakier but don't go lower than this or it won't cook through).

 ## Materials

 * Stove
   * I've used this process extensively on induction and electric hobs.
-It will not work on gas hobs without modifications.
+It will not work on gas hobs without modifications (see below).
 * Stovepot and a lid, ideally glass
   * Glass lid is beneficial so you can watch the water come to a boil and know when to turn the heat down.
 If you don't have a glass lid, I'd suggest a bit